pinterest/api-quickstart/CONTRIBUTING.md

 ## Coding conventions

   * Please submit new unit tests for any code changes that you make.
-  * We'll be adding linters that enforce syntax conventions.
+  * The nodejs code uses [eslint](https://eslint.org/) to enforce code standards.
+We'll be adding a linter for python in the near future.
 In the meantime, please do your best to follow the ad hoc conventions in the code.
   * We try to keep the code in the different languages at the same level of functionality.
 Your help writing code in multiple languages would be appreciated, but is not required.

 ## License